 3. In your food processor combine the flour, dates, salt, and baking powder, then process until the mixture is a sandy texture.

-4. In a mixing bowl, or stand mixer, combine the butter and coconut oil to cream them together.
+4. In a mixing bowl or stand mixer combine the butter and coconut oil and cream them together.
 Add the eggs, one at a time, mixing thoroughly after each egg.
-Then add the banana, and beat until well mixed.
+Then add the banana and beat until well mixed.

-5. Add the dry ingredients into the wet ingredients and mix until just incorporated.
+5. Add the dry ingredients and mix until just incorporated.
 Add the toasted pecans and mix gently.

-Because of the large amount of eggs in this recipe I do recommend refrigerating or freezing the loaves that will not be eaten within 24 hours of baking.
+Because of the large number of eggs in this recipe, I do recommend refrigerating or freezing the loaves that will not be eaten within 24 hours of baking.
 This bread reheats wonderfully in the toaster or oven.